Posted on:

 Background Music for Google Slides (Plays on All Slides)

-Step 1: Add your music file to your first slide using the audio method above
+Step 1: Add your music file to your first slide using the method above

 Step 2: Click the audio icon and open Format options